brand identity

 Refreshing the past.

 While auditing the Center’s brand history, I uncovered a logo from 2001 that had been retired but still held strong conceptual potential.
 I rebuilt the mark with stronger visual hierarchy, simplified forms, and balanced spacing.
-Optimizing for small-scale use was a priority to ensuring the logo holds up in digital contexts.

 Brand guidelines